EshaanAgg/Research-Literature-Manager/README.md

 - `records.json`: Contains all the information about the papers that you added.
 - `currentPapers.csv`: Contains formatted information about the papers currently in the database.
-- `candidatePapers.csn`: Contains formatted information about possible candidate papers for your database.
+- `candidatePapers.csv`: Contains formatted information about possible candidate papers for your database.

 ### Note